OBITORASU/My-Hacking-Writeups/Tenable CTF 2021/Ripper Doc/solution.md

 (We were provided with a link to the site which contains the list.)

 ## Solution:
-I started off by visiting the site and checking page sources and nothing interesting came up except the flag for a previous challenge :P
+I started off by visiting the site and checking page sources, but nothing interesting came up except the flag for a previous challenge :P

 ![site](images/siteview.png)